KI-Projekt/Kino/README.md

 # Cinema Ticket Reservation System - Front End

  ## Branch Rules:
  The main development will be done on the dev branch.
-Version Releases will be merged on main after approval with all team members.
+Version Releases will be merged on `main` after approval with all team members.
- All merges on dev need to be merged within an approved Pull-Request.
-This means that atleast one Front End team member needs to approve the coding of the   feature branch.
+ All merges on `dev` need to be merged within an approved Pull-Request.
+This means that at least one Frontend team member needs to approve the coding of the feature branch.

  ### Naming of the Branches